 Whenever you have an interaction, such graphs will display non-parallel lines.
 Well actually, when you plot an interaction with real data, the lines will always be at least a little non-parallel.
 The question is whether they depart significantly from being parallel.
-Here, the advantage of 5 colours over 3 is significantly greater for designs without cartoons, and we can see it in the graph.
+Here, the advantage of 5 colours over 3 is significantly greater for designs without cartoons (unless you are a member of the Scheffé cult, as I am), and we can see it in the graph.